 A police officer’s job is to protect the public and to help lower the frequency of crimes in their particular patrol area.
 By studying criminal justice, these officers and security guards will have a deeply rooted understanding of protocol to enhance public safety while properly completing their daily duties.

-These officers are not only able to better protect the public, but they also have a greater hand in staying protected themselves, and in helping to convict guilty criminals for their actions in a court of law.
+These officers are not only able to better protect the public, but they also have a greater hand in staying protected themselves, and in helping to convict guilty criminals.

 The Right to a Fair Trial